Translocon

 The translocon (also called a translocator or translocation channel) is a general term for a protein channel in biological membranes that functions to move polypeptides across the membrane or insert them into the lipid bilayer.
 This structure is a key component of the protein translocation pathway in all organisms, from bacteria, archaea, and eukaryotes.

-In eukaryotes the term translocon most commonly refers to the complex that transports nascent polypeptides with a targeting signal sequence into the interior (cisternal or lumenal) space of the endoplasmic reticulum (ER) from the cytosol.
+In eukaryotes the term translocon most commonly refers to the complex that transports nascent polypeptides with a targeting signal sequence from the cytosol into the interior (cisternal or lumenal) space of the endoplasmic reticulum (ER).
 This translocation process requires the protein to cross a hydrophobic lipid bilayer.
-The same complex is also used to integrate nascent proteins into the membrane itself (membrane proteins).
 In prokaryotes, a similar protein complex transports polypeptides across the (inner) plasma membrane or integrates membrane proteins.
 In either case, the protein complex is formed from Sec proteins (Sec: secretory), with the hetero-trimeric Sec61 being the channel.
 In prokaryotes, the homologous channel complex is known as SecYEG.

 Structure and component

 The translocon typically consists of integral membrane proteins that form a narrow channel, just wide enough for an unfolded polypeptide chain to pass through.
 The core structure of the translocon varies depending on the system: